Kalaxia/portal/README.md

 Please leave the default values, they are related to the containers configuration.

+The last line is a setup of the project database tables schema.
+It will create all the needed tables.

 ```
 composer install
 chown -R www-data:www-data var/cache
 chown -R www-data:www-data var/logs
 chown -R www-data:www-data var/sessions
+php bin/console doctrine:migrations:migrate
 ```

 You have now to edit the /etc/hosts file to setup the application web address.